Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Enduring

-You have advantage on Endurance skill checks made to Essence Tap and on concentration checks made while on Death’s Door.
+You have advantage on Endurance skill checks made to Essence Tap and on concentration checks made while at death’s door.

 ### Hearty